Christie's Launches Flagship Space in Beverly Hills

 The answer came this week with the launch of Christie’s flagship Los Angeles gallery on Camden Drive in downtown Beverly Hills.
 No auctions will take place in the 5,400-square-foot building, which is being billed as more of an event space and traditional gallery to help service Christie’s local clients.

-“It is a real departure for the company,” Christie’s managing director for Southern California Sonya Roth tells The Hollywood Reporter.
+“It is a real departure for the company,” Christie’s managing director, western region Sonya Roth tells The Hollywood Reporter.